I-A-S/IACore/README.md

   </p>
 </div>

+> [!WARNING]
+> A major rewrite is coming to IACore API and coding style on Jan 30th.
+While the functionality and classes you're familiar will remain the same, this rewrite will introduce breaking changes to the overall API and how IACore is used.
+This rewrite will align IACore API and coding style with a Rust-inspired modern, clean and a vastly improved maintainable alternative.

 ## 📖 Description
 IACore is a high-performance C++20 foundation library bundling essential systems (IPC, Logging, Networking, Compression, and Async Scheduling) into a single, coherent API.